Wardrobe of Mary, Queen of Scots: Wedding of Nicolas Wardlaw

+Costume and the baptism

 On 5 September 1566 Mary ordered fabrics for the household of her son, the future James VI, at Stirling Castle, for beds and bedding for Margaret Beaton, Lady Reres and the gentlewomen appointed as rockers of the prince's cradle.
 Taffeta was bought to make costumes for the masque at James' baptism.
+Mary was concerned to impress the guests at the baptism and gave orders for the clothes of her lords and followers.
+John Forster, an English border warden, heard that Mary had ordered clothes for the Earl of Bothwell in blue, the Earl of Argyll in red, and the Earl of Moray in green, "at her own charge".
+She asked her lords to each bring a certain number of retainers dressed in colours.
+Lord Darnley's costume was said to have been neglected.
+According to George Buchanan, in response to criticism about disparities in Darnley and Bothwell's dress, Mary blamed the embroiderers and tailors, but it was known that she had embroidered some details for Bothwell's clothes herself.

 In January 1567 the tailor Jehan de de Compiegne was given clothes including a black "Almain" or German-style cloak.
 In February the jester George Styne or Stevin had a costume made of blue kersey, and in March Nichola the fool had new linen.
 10 ells of linen were bought for lining Mary's bathtub, and canvas for bathing was delivered to Toussaint Courcelles.

+Bastian's wedding masque

 On the night that Lord Darnley was killed by an explosion at the Kirk o'Field, Mary attended the wedding banquet and masque for her servant Bastian Pagez and Christily Hog.
 Mary gave the bride satin, velvet, and green ribbons for her gown.
-Darnley's father, the Earl of Lennox later produced a narrative of events which says that some witnesses said Mary was dressed in men's clothing on that night, "which apparel she loved oftentimes to be in, in dancings secretly with the King her husband, and going in masks by night through the street".
+She also gave her servant Margaret Carwood clothes for her wedding.
+George Buchanan mentions the "masking-dance" at the wedding in his Dectection.
+Darnley's father, the Earl of Lennox later produced a narrative of events which says that some witnesses said Mary was dressed in men's clothing on that night, "which apparel she loved oftentimes to be in, in dancings secretly with the King her husband, and going in masks by night through the streets".

+In November 1569, some costume for masques, "dansyne" or "maskyne cleise", was obtained by Regent Moray and his wardrobe servant, James Murray, brother of the laird of Polmaise.
+An inventory was receipted by his lawyer and secretary Robert Fleschour.
+Amy Blakeway suggests that Moray may intended to use them for festivities at Christmas time, but such plans would have been upset when fugitives from the Rising of the North crossed the border.